-I am increasing the number of attempts on each quiz, with the idea that students will study their mistakes and then make an effort to understand and correct those mistakes through resubmitting the quiz with the correct answers.
+Students get 5 attempts on each quiz, with the idea that students will study their mistakes and then make an effort to understand and correct those mistakes through resubmitting the quiz with the correct answers.

-- A weekly quiz will be administered through D2L that covers information from that week of material (videos and recitation). - The quiz for the current week of content will open at 12:00 PM on Wednesday - Recommended due date: It is recommended to complete quizzes by the following Monday of class at 8:00am (to complete the content from that week), however Quizzes will not close and will remain open until the next exam opens (absolute due date are in yellow highlight within the course schedule).
+- A weekly quiz will be administered through D2L that covers information from that week of material (videos and recitation). - The guiz for the current week of content will open at 8:00 AM on Friday - Recommended due date: It is recommended to complete quizzes by the following Friday at 5:00PM (to complete the content from that week), however Quizzes will not close and will remain open until the next exam opens (absolute due date are in yellow highlight within the course schedule). - Quizzes that have not been completed prior to the start of the exam on that material will receive a grade of "0", or an "Unsatisfactory" - The quiz will consist of 10 questions (multiple choice, multiselect) - Quizzes are not timed - Students will have 5 attempts on the quiz, and only the highest grade will be recorded.

-- Quizzes that have not been completed prior to the start of the exam on that material will receive a grade of "0", or an "Unsatisfactory" - The quiz will consist of 10 questions (multiple choice, multiselect) - Quizzes are not timed - Students will have 5 attempts on the quiz, and only the highest grade will be recorded. - Quiz attempts do NOT need to be completed at the same time.
-Attempts must just be completed by the absolute due date. - Students can review feedback on exams starting at 8:05 on the recommended due date as long as they have achieved at least a 70% on one of their attempts by that time.
-Feedback will open after 5 attempts for all students (regardless of score).
+- Quiz attempts do NOT need to be completed at the same time.
+Attempts must just be completed by the absolute due date. - Students can review feedback on exams starting at 5:00 PM on the recommended due date as long as they have achieved at least a 70% on one of their attempts by that time.
+Feedback will open after 5 attempts for all students (regardless of score). - A short video is available on D2L under "How to Videos" that shows you how to see your quiz feedback.
+If a student misses a guiz, the guiz answers cannot be reviewed.

 I recommend that you study prior to taking each weekly quiz as if you are preparing for an exam.
-Quiz answers can be reviewed for explanations on why answers were incorrect 5 min after the recommended due date for the quiz (at 8:05 am on Mondays).